Is your baby a motion junkie and you need to help them sleep better?

 - Make your sleep spot a dark place.
 Room darkening blinds work great for this.
 However you can temporarily create a dark space by simply taping aluminum foil to the windows with masking tape.
 Sure it’s a little ghetto but it works great!

 - Put something in there that will create loud and continuous white noise.
-White noise will help your baby sleep and (assuming the sleep spot is YOUR room) will also help block the sound of the swing so YOU can sleep.
+White noise will help your baby sleep.

 - Set up your baby monitor.